-Flowers could and should be be left at Nellie’s grave in gratitude for all the beauty that this watercolorist’s brush captured during her 56-year career as an illustrator for the Royal Horticultural Society, our near-neighbour just across the Thames in Westminster.
+Flowers could and should be be left at Nelly’s grave in gratitude for all the beauty that this watercolorist’s brush captured during her 56-year career as an illustrator for the Royal Horticultural Society, our near-neighbour just across the Thames in Westminster.
 If only.

-Nellie, who left behind over 4,500 studies of orchids, was born, lived, worked and died in Brixton.
+Nelly, who left behind over 4,500 studies of orchids, was born, lived, worked and died in Brixton.
 She was 87 at her death in 1959 and is buried in Lambeth Cemetery, Blackshaw Road, Tooting, but nobody can say exactly where.
 There is just one known portrait of her, which appeared in Louis M. Boyle’s Out West: Growing Cymbidium Orchids and Other Flowers (1952).

-Born in Brixton in 1872, the daughter of a watchmaker, Nellie lived and worked in a room above the family shop at 72 Loughborough Road.
+Born in Brixton in 1872, the daughter of a watchmaker, Nelly lived and worked in a room above the family shop at 72 Loughborough Road.
 ‘Very shy & retiring,’ she painted away in a ‘small, neat but rather cold room’, according to The Orchid Review.
-Nellie came to suffer so badly from rheumatoid arthritis and chilblains that she had to wear mittens.
+Nelly came to suffer so badly from rheumatoid arthritis and chilblains that she had to wear mittens.
 Nonetheless, what beauty she let behind with those thousands of orchid paintings.

-The Achievements of Nellie Roberts: An Appreciation
+The Achievements of Nelly Roberts: An Appreciation

 By Clare Hermans